{{flagHref}}

 Czochralski

-Large crystal size, controlled orientation
+Large crystal size, orientation control

-Potential contamination from the crucible
+Potential contamination from crucible

 Lasers, semiconductor optics, lenses